 Down

 Without a doubt, down is the warmest insulation type.
 It’s simply unmatched in terms of warmth, weight, and compressibility—the plumage and feathers are extremely fluffy and do a great job at trapping heat close to your body and packing down small.
 However, down is less breathable than synthetic insulation and retains more moisture when wet, which can cause problems in rainy or snowy weather.
-For this reason, some down vests (like the OR Coldfront and Arc'teryx Cerium above) pattern synthetic insulation in high-exposure areas.
+For this reason, some down vests (like the OR Coldfront and Arc'teryx Cerium above) put synthetic insulation in high-exposure areas.

 Synthetic